 But there’s a difference between being an order-taker and a creative influencer on your company.
 In an episode of the television series Mad Men, the reason for an account executive’s promotion is explained to a rival as, “the rare gift of making [clients] feel as if they haven't any needs.”

 That same gift is true of the most successful human resources professionals.
 They anticipate the needs of their organizations’ department heads, ensure that they are cared for, and provide creative solutions before there are any problems that need to be addressed.
-You will be more valued, and your job will be more interesting!
+You will be more valued, and your job will be more interesting – it's a win-win.

-Grow Your Thinking, Your Skills and Your Leadership Like There Is No Tomorrow
+Grow Your Thinking, Your Skills, and Your Leadership

-Business around the world has changed dramatically over the 30 years that I’ve been in the human resources profession.
-And it won’t ever stop changing.
+Business around the world has changed dramatically over the 30 years, and it shows no signs of stopping.

-Those who treat their careers, in any function, but especially human resources, as a constant educational course, will be the ones who see the changes well before they occur.
+Those who treat their careers as a constant educational course will be the ones who see the changes well before they occur.
 They will be able to find the early adopters and influencers in their organization’s field and will be invaluable educators for their existing staff.

 As you approach a field where demand is on the rise, human resources professionals will need to distinguish themselves as true strategic partners for their current or prospective employers.